- Permanent, Full Time

-- To undertake comprehensive MARAM assessments and share information as required to ensure women and children’s safety and planning
+- To undertake comprehensive MARAM assessments and share information as required to ensure women and children’s safety and planning and support

 - Knowledge of Safety Planning and the needs of families to access FSP application process